Research

 Results indicated that far-UVC at 222 nm needs a dose of 1,162 mJ/cm² to elicit acute skin reactions, far exceeding existing exposure limits set at 480 mJ/cm².
 This suggests that the current guidelines may be overly conservative.

-The study's detailed analysis showed a sharp increase in skin sensitivity for wavelengths below 240 nm, implying that far-UVC is less efficient at causing immediate skin damage compared to longer UVC wavelengths.
+The study's detailed analysis showed a sharp decrease in skin sensitivity for wavelengths below 240 nm, implying that far-UVC is less efficient at causing immediate skin damage compared to longer UVC wavelengths.
 This finding is significant as far-UVC is considered safer for occupied environments.

 These results highlight the importance of revisiting and possibly raising the threshold limits for far-UVC exposure to enable its broader application in disinfection and microbial control, without compromising safety.